IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *RS256*: RSA using SHA-256 hash algorithm.

 Other algorithms such as:
 - *ES256*: ECDSA using P-256 curve and the SHA-256 hash algorithm ("ES256") are RECOMMENDED.
-Other algorithms may be supported except the "NONE" that MUST NOT be used.
+Other algorithms may be supported except the "NONE" that must not be used.

 *Note:* It is recommended to use asymmetric (public-key based, e.g., RS256) methods for signing access token.
 When asymmetric methods are used, Resource Server do not need to store sensitive symmetric keys, making these methods more robust against malicious attacks.